-20. Had these deductions included the items which the Board will presently specify, the net residue commuted at the average of prices taken over an entire century instead of at the arbitrary rate of 11 Annas per Cullum, to which Mr. Puckle has been driven, would have given the same financial results as Mr. Puckle has already reached for the higher classes of land.
-His list of deductions includes only the ordinary charges of casual labour in cultivating and harvesting, but though these charges are commonly paid in grain, he has commuted them before deduction from the gross at the rate he has selected.
+20. Had these deductions included the items which the Board will presently specify, the net residue commuted at the average of prices taken over an entire century instead of at the arbitrary rate of 11 Annas per cullum. to which Mr. Puckle has been driven, would have given the same financial results as Mr. Puckle has already reached for the higher classes of land.
+His list of deductions includes only the ordinary charges of casual labour in cultithe rate he has selected.
 The charge for manure alone should have been expressed in money and reserved for final deduction, and the others should have been deducted in grain from the yield.
-Mr. Puckle sets the value of straw against ploughing and keep of stock which is fair enough, but he allows nothing for subsistence and nothing for the ryot's legitimate interest on the money sunk in buildings, stock, implements, and in maintaining or renewing them, all which the Home Government have recognized as fair deductions. proper cultivation of the land depends on the constant residence of the ryot within reach of his holding, and he must feed and house himself, his family, and his stock.
+Mr. Puckle sets the value of straw against ploughing and keep of stock which is fair enough, but he allows nothing for subsistence and nothing for the ryots legitimate interest on the money sunk in buildings, stock implements, and in maintaining or renewing them, all which the Home Government have recognized as fair deductions.
+The proper cultivation of the land depends on the constant residence of the ryot within reach